 The No.1 Pelvic Pain Specialists

-Most people – especially women – have experienced pelvic pain, which can have different causes.
-But if your hip or pelvic pain lasts for over 6 months, you might be suffering from Chronic Pelvic Pain (CPP).
+If your hip or pelvic pain lasts for over 6 months, you might suffer from Chronic Pelvic Pain (CPP).
 If that’s your case, one of our board-certified pelvic pain specialists can help you improve your quality of life.

-Your doctor needs to comprehend your medical history and may require you to take different tests.
+Your doctor needs to fully comprehend your medical history to reach an accurate diagnosis.
+They may require you to take different tests.

-Possible causes include fibromyalgia, hernia, ovarian cysts.
-Sometimes, the pain persists after treating the main cause.
+Possible causes include fibromyalgia, hernia, ovarian cysts, appendicitis, endometriosis.
+Sometimes, the pain persists after treating the primary cause.